dell/terraform-provider-powermax/docs/data-sources/hostgroup.md

 page_title: "powermax_hostgroup Data Source - terraform-provider-powermax"
 subcategory: ""
 description: |-
   Data source for reading HostGroups in PowerMax array.
-PowerMax host groups are groups of PowerMax Hosts see the host example for more information on hosts.
+PowerMax host groups are groups of PowerMax Hosts. see the host example for more information on hosts.
 ---

 # powermax_hostgroup (Data Source)

 Data source for reading HostGroups in PowerMax array.
-PowerMax host groups are groups of PowerMax Hosts see the host example for more information on hosts.
+PowerMax host groups are groups of PowerMax Hosts. see the host example for more information on hosts.

 ## Example Usage